 The Q90R’s two-piece pedestal stand mounts to the center of the TV panel and gives the TV decent support.
 However, I felt the stand design on the Q70R provided a bit more panel stability on these 65” screens.

 - 4 HDMI 2.0b inputs – HDCP 2.2 compliant

 Note: The TVs used for this evaluation were both 65″ models.

 Let me start by saying that both of these displays will make a good choice if you’re searching for a 4K HDR TV with very good to excellent performance.

-And as noted in the “features” section of this review, these displays have many of the same traits, yet also different offerings with the better features only being available on the Q90R.
+And as noted in the “features” section of this review, these displays have many of the same traits, yet with also different offerings, with the better features only being available on the Q90R.